microsoft/botbuilder-dotnet/README.md

 # Bot Builder SDK v4

-This repository contains code for the .NET version of the [Microsoft Bot Builder SDK](https://github.com/Microsoft/botbuilder-dotnet).
+This repository contains code for the .NET version of the [Microsoft Bot Builder SDK](https://github.com/Microsoft/botbuilder).
 The 4.x version of the SDK is being actively developed and should therefore be used for **EXPERIMENTATION PURPOSES ONLY**.
 Production bots should continue to be developed using the [v3 SDK](https://github.com/Microsoft/BotBuilder/tree/master/CSharp).

-In addition to the .NET SDK, Bot Builder supports creating bots in other popular programming languages:
+In addition to the .NET SDK, Bot Builder supports creating bots in other popular programming languages like [JavaScript](https://github.com/Microsoft/botbuilder-js), [Python](https://github.com/Microsoft/botbuilder-python), and [Java](https://github.com/Microsoft/botbuilder-java).

-- The [v4 JavaScript SDK](https://github.com/Microsoft/botbuilder-js) has a high degree of parity with the .NET SDK and lets you build rich bots using JavaScript for the Microsoft Bot Framework.
-- The [Python Connector](https://github.com/Microsoft/botbuilder-python) provides basic connectivity to the Microsoft Bot Framework and lets developers build bots using Python. **v4 SDK coming soon**.
-- The [Java Connector](https://github.com/Microsoft/botbuilder-java) provides basic connectivity to the Microsoft Bot Framework and lets developers build bots using Java. **v4 SDK coming soon**.

 To get started see the [wiki](https://github.com/Microsoft/botbuilder-dotnet/wiki) for the v4 SDK.